nt-hung/nt-hung.github.io/_research/cooperative-path-following.md

 ---
-title: "Cooperative path following"
+title: "Cooperative path following of multiple autonomous vehicles"
 layout: single-portfolio
 excerpt: "<img src='/images/research/circle_MPC1_mission.png' alt=''>"
 collection: research
 order_number: 60
 ---

-Cooperative path following (CPF) is a typical formation control problem, defined as steering a group of autonomous vehicles along given spatial paths while holding a desired inter-vehicle formation pattern.
+Cooperative path following (CPF) is a typical formation control problem, defined as steering a group of autonomous robotic vehicles along given spatial paths while holding a desired inter-vehicle formation pattern.
 An example of CPF is illustrated in the figure below.
-In this setup, each vehicle is dedicated with a local task, i.e. converge to and follow its preassigned path, while cooperating with other vehicles via a wireless communication network to position itself relative to other vehicles such that all vehicles are aligned in a triangular formation in time.
+In this setup, each vehicle is dedicated with a local task, i.e. converge to and follow its pre-assigned path, while cooperating with other vehicles via a wireless communication network to position itself relative to other vehicles such that all vehicles are aligned in a triangular formation in time.